xlz/rosbeam/Beam-Internals.md

 LABEL=RPD-LOG   /var/log_permanent  ext4  defaults            0 0
 ```

-* First, load the YAML configuration at `/store/config/release/target`, check some versions
+* First, parse the YAML configuration at `/store/config/release/target`, verify kernel versions.
-* Extract all layers in order specified in the release target file to the chroot filesystem `/mnt/running`.
+* Extract all layers in the order specified in the release target file to the chroot filesystem `/mnt/running`.
 For `.tgz` files, use `tar -xzf` to extract; for directories, just `cp -a`; for other types of files report errors.
-* Run a mount script at `/mnt/running/mount` to set up necessary mount points for the chroot filesystem.
+* Run `/mnt/running/mount` to set up necessary mount points for the chroot filesystem.
-* Execute a script at `/mnt/running/init` to enter the chroot filesystem.
+* Run `/mnt/running/init` to enter the chroot filesystem: `chroot /mnt/running $RPD_ROOT/run`.
-* `/mnt/running/init` sets up some SSH access on the outside, and drop into the chroot at `/mnt/running` to execute $RPD_ROOT/run inside.

 ### `$RPD_ROOT/run`